luizcgr/either-ts/README.md

 ### isLeft

-Return's true value if the object contains a left value.
+True if the object represents the left part of Either object.

 ```typescript
 const eitherResult = doAnything()